supertuxkart/stk-website/wiki_untranslated/STK_Evolution_FAQ.md

 At the same time, we also want to improve communication between the playerbase and the development team.

-Finally, to help support a higher pace of developpment, we hope to revitalize external contributions, and aim to bring the next major version on Steam and to gather donations to be able to dedicate more time on the game.
+Finally, to help support a higher pace of development, we hope to revitalize external contributions, and aim to bring the next major version on Steam and to gather donations to be able to dedicate more time on the game.

 {% end_liquid %}